CJ and Adrien’s French-Influenced Southern Wedding

 When French banker Adrien Barbe moved to the States, he had no idea he would be meeting his future wife in a New York minute.
 A mutual friend introduced the “cute, charming Parisian boy” to photographer Catherine Isaac.
 There was a five-year age difference between the couple.
 But after a first date, they realized that age was only a number and fell in love.

-On May 17, 2014, more than 100 guests gathered at the Magnolia Plantation Carriage House in Charleston, South Carolina, to celebrate Adrien and CJ’s nuptials.
-A Tennessee native, CJ created an elegant celebration that she describes as “Southern charm spiced with French flair.”
+On May 17, 2014, more than 100 guests gathered in Charleston, South Carolina, for Adrien and CJ’s nuptials.

 “It’s really easy to get caught up in all the planning, making sure everything is just perfect,” CJ explains.
 “Luckily my girlfriends and my sister would remind me there is only one reason for this day, and that’s to marry the love of my life.
 So if things don’t work out the way I thought they would or if the programs don’t print right, it doesn’t matter.
 None of that stuff matters because we were getting married.”